Summer Skin Care

 As dermatology providers, we have often been asked the question from our patients as to the risks of indoor versus outdoor tanning.

 Well, the answers have recently become clear and are alarming!
-The rise in skin cancer rates happen to coincide with the growth of indoor tanning, which was first introduced in the U.S. in the 1970s.
+The rise in skin cancer rates happens to coincide with the growth of indoor tanning, which was first introduced in the U.S. in the 1970s.
 Just one single indoor tanning session can increase users’ chances of developing the most serious form of skin cancer, melanoma, by 20%.
 Each additional session during the same year increases the risk almost another 2%.

 The number of melanoma cases has tripled in the past twenty years.
 In 2012, melanoma has affected an estimated 76,250 people, killing 9,180 in the U.S. alone.
 The British Medical Journal published a study linking more than 5% of all melanomas to tanning bed use.